cms-DQM/dqmgui/README.md

 It's estimated that 20MB is the upper bound of the size of cached elements if each (of 8) cached function contained a single element.
 Therefore, we set the cache capacity to 200 for each function.
 This means that the upper bound of the entire cache size in such case is about 4GB.

+## Rate limiting

+The only feature that is rate limited at the moment is an __on demand importing__.
+If other features need to be rate limited, simply raise `TooManyRequestsException` exception and make sure it bubbles up all the way to the `aiohttp` middleware defined in `app.py`.

 ## The HTML frontend

 The frontend is developed here: https://github.com/cms-DQM/dqmgui_frontend